Sorare: Technical infrastructure

-History
+The platform has a non-custodial wallet model where each user's Sorare wallet maps to specific addresses on both Solana and Base, derived from the same private key.

+Finance

 In May 2019, the company announced a pre-seed round of €550,000, including the technology entrepreneur Xavier Niel.

 In July 2020, the company raised $4 million with German football World Cup champion André Schürrle, among others.
 In December 2020, the company raised another €3.5 million with World Cup champion Gerard Piqué, among others.

 In September 2021, the company raised $680 million Series B round, which valued the company at $4.3 billion.
 Also in September, Sorare formalized an agreement with the Spanish football league for a multi-year partnership.
 The agreement covers the edition of virtual cards for players playing in La Liga and Liga.